Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

 these issues were not due to fundamental problems but because of unsupported default options or minor assumptions broken on the free-threaded build.

-We have fixed all of these issues and today things are much better.
-With the release of Cython 3.1.0, which ships official support for the free-threaded build, we also have fixed one of the most significant source of build issues.
+Together with package maintainers and other contributors in the community, we have fixed all of these issues and today things are much better.
+With the release of Cython 3.1.0, which ships official support for the free-threaded build, we also helped fix one of the most significant source of build issues.

 We are currently working on packages that ship compiled code but still do not yet ship free-threaded wheels.
 You can track our progress using our manually